johangrunden/ShatteredStar/README.md

 # Shattered Star

-This project will become a top-down online multiplayer dungeon crawler built in Godot 4.
+This project will become a top-down online multiplayer dungeon crawler built in Unity.

 ## Features (Work in progress)